Are Potatoes High in Histamine?

 Since you can likely tolerate potatoes even if you have histamine intolerance, you might wonder how nutritious they are.
 Although white potatoes fall short in comparison to some non-starchy vegetables, like broccoli or kale, they are not devoid of nutrition.

-White potatoes are an excellent source of vitamin C with one serving supplying almost a third of the recommended intake of vitamin C daily.
+White potatoes are an excellent source of vitamin C, with one serving supplying almost a third of the recommended intake of vitamin C daily.
 Plus, they contain substantial quantities of potassium, a mineral important for blood pressure control, and vitamin B6.
 They also contain modest amounts of fiber.

-Are Sweet Potatoes a Healthier Option?
+Are Sweet Potatoes Low Histamine?

-The biggest difference between sweet potatoes and white potatoes is sweet potatoes contain beta-carotene, a precursor of vitamin A. Beta-carotene is an antioxidant with anti-inflammatory activity, but a portion of the beta-carotene you take in, your body converts to vitamin A, but white potatoes are higher in potassium.
+Beta-carotene is an antioxidant with anti-inflammatory activity, but a portion of the beta-carotene you take in, your body converts to vitamin A, but white potatoes are higher in potassium.

 sweet potatoes and histamine intolerance